Tech-Slayers/DesktopGPG/README.md

 **Instructions.**

-- Download the latest version of Janus for your system and run the setup/install.
+- Download the latest version of TurnKey for your system and run the setup/install.
-- Janus should open automatically once the install is complete and you can open it again using the desktop shortcut or in the respected menu systems.
+- TurnKey should open automatically once the install is complete and you can open it again using the desktop shortcut or in the respected menu systems.

 **Contributing.**